Tips for Green Card Holders and Immigrants Filing U.S. Tax Returns

-The Internal Revenue Service defines "substantial presence" as being physically present in the U.S. for at least 31 days out of the year and for 183 days during the last three years and the two years before that.
+The Internal Revenue Service defines "substantial presence" as being physically present in the U.S. for at least 31 days out of the year and for at least 183 days during the last three years, including the current year.

 The math is admittedly complicated, and this rule applies only to those who hold nonimmigrant visas.
-Check with a tax professional if you're unsure if you fall into these perimeters or think you might.
+Check with a tax professional if you're unsure if you fall into these perimeters or if you think you might.

 U.S. Residents Pay Tax on Their Worldwide Income

-The United States is one of just a few countries that taxes its citizens and residents on their worldwide income so this might be different from how things worked in your native land.
-You must report the income on your U.S. tax return if you're generating any income back home such as rental income, income from investments, or interest on savings,
+The United States is one of just a few countries that taxes its citizens and residents on their worldwide income, and this might be different from how things worked in your native land.

 But this only applies to those who are U.S. residents.
-You'd pay U.S. tax only on your U.S. income if you qualify as a nonresident—that is, you don't fall into any of the above categories.
+You'd pay U.S. tax only on your U.S. income if you qualify as a nonresident.

 An Overview of the U.S. Federal Income Tax System

 United States citizens and residents pay income taxes to different levels of government.
-We pay a federal income tax to the U.S. federal government.
-The federal income tax is administered by the Internal Revenue Service (IRS), which is a division of the U.S. Treasury Department.
+The federal income tax is paid to the U.S. federal government.
+It's administered by the Internal Revenue Service (IRS), which is a division of the U.S. Treasury Department.

-We calculate federal income tax by measuring income earned during the calendar year.
-Our tax year in the U.S. is normally the same as the calendar year, but taxpayers can adopt a fiscal year other than the calendar year.
+Federal income tax is calculated by measuring income earned during the calendar year.
+The tax year in the U.S. is normally the same as the calendar year, but taxpayers can adopt a fiscal year other than the calendar year if they want to.

-We also pay state income tax to the state or states where we reside or earn income.
+Citizens and residents must also pay income tax to the state or states where they reside or earn income.
 Most states levy an income tax, although seven states do not as of 2019: Washington, Nevada, Wyoming, South Dakota, Texas, Alaska, and Florida.

-We also measure certain types of expenses and some of these can be deducted from income, resulting in a lower net income that's subject to tax.
-Other expenses can be used to generate a tax credit which further reduces any tax owed.
+Certain types of expenses can be deducted from your income, resulting in less net income that's subject to tax.
+Other expenses can be used to generate tax credits which can further reduce any tax owed.